DerGuru/The-Resonant/Chapters/P2-02 - Forbidden Maps.md

 Outside, a tram chimed, right on schedule.
 The market door sighed.
 The line moved.
 The day kept pretending to be ordinary and mostly succeeded.

 They paid in coins and left in the sequence of people who had somewhere boring to be.
 On the platform, the a tram eased to a halt.
-The security camera at it's entry blinked once—no recording light, just a single red eye that opened and closed like a thought.
+The security camera at it's entry blinked once - no recording light, just a single red eye that opened and closed like a thought.
 A servo whispered inside the shell and the lens drifted a few millimeters, tracking nothing.
 Milo still giggled.
 Coins chimed.
 A child tore a receipt into confetti.
 The camera gave a last, tidy click and settled.

 **That’s Gen-3 temperament.
 Curious and too polite.**

 *Agreed.
 Field signature matches the vendor family.
 Quality: thin.
 It asked “Is there order here?” and then measured its own noise.*

 Jason put a palm on the metal rail as they stepped out, more habit than plan.
-The rail’s hum was ordinary—city power with a winter flatness.
+The rail’s hum was ordinary - city power with a winter flatness.

 **Do we answer?**